dan-k-k/Rubiks-solver/README.md

 # Real-Time Rubik's Cube Solver with OpenCV and CNN

 This project allows you to solve a physical 3x3 Rubik's Cube using your webcam.
-A Convolutional Neural Network (CNN) determines a cube's unsolved state in real-time.
+A Convolutional Neural Network determines a cube's unsolved state in real-time.
 The scanned state is then fed into the Kociemba algorithm to output a solution.

-### Features
-- Webcam Scanning: Uses your webcam to detect the cube's state interactively.
-- Review & Edit Mode: After capturing a face, you can review the predictions and manually correct any errors before saving.
-- Data Collection & Training Scripts: Includes tools for you to collect your own data and train a custom model.

 Clone the repository: